reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 1. Once you see your new route listed on the **Message routing** pane, navigate back to your Azure portal Dashboard.

 ### Task 4: Verify Data Archival

+In this task, you will verify that the data is properly archived or not by looking into your storage account.

 1. Ensure that the device app you created in Visual Studio Code is still running.